-Recovery groups like Alcoholics Anonymous (AA) can give you the tools you need to quit drinking.
-There are AA meetings worldwide, where members share their experience, strength and hope to other people who attend.
+Recovery groups like Alcoholics Anonymous (AA) and SMART Recovery can give you the tools you need to quit drinking.
+There are meetings worldwide, where members share their experiences to other people who attend.

 AA also involves going through the 12 steps, a programme of recovery that is designed to heal you from the inside - out and create a sober and happy life.